₱25,517 Find Cheap Flights from Toronto to the Philippines

 • What is the Hacker Fare option on flights from Toronto to the Philippines?

 Hacker Fares allow you to combine one-way tickets in order to save you money over a traditional round-trip ticket.
-You could then fly to the Philippines with an airline and back to Toronto with another airline.
+You could then fly from Toronto to the Philippines with an airline and back with another airline.

 • What is KAYAK's "flexible dates" feature and why should I care when looking for a flight from Toronto to the Philippines?